cjmoreno094/Fitness-Friend/docs/tutorials/before-you-begin-tracking.md

 3. A required software component didn't install correctly.
 4. A required software component isn't up to date.

-If you see the list of activities from the service, you're ready to do the [Tutorials](INPUT HYPERLINK).
+If you see the list of activities from the service, you're ready to move on to the [quickstart guide](quickstart.md).